v-cakoll/docs.pl-pl/docs/framework/wpf/graphics-multimedia/how-to-control-an-animation-using-from-to-and-by.md

 ---
-title: Jak kontrolować animację z użyciem od, do i przez ms.date: 03/30/2017
+title: 'Instrukcje: Kontroluj animację z użyciem od, do i przez' ms.date: 03/30/2017
 helpviewer_keywords:
 - animation [WPF], From/to/by